unearth4334/eml2md/README.md

 - The tool is designed for English-language emails
 - Complex HTML formatting may be simplified in the conversion process
-- Email threads are reconstructed based on date/time, which may not always match the original thread structure
+- Pattern matching depends on email client formatting and may not detect all thread styles
-- Thread detection through pattern matching may miss some quoted emails or incorrectly identify parts of the content as separate emails
+- Deduplication thresholds may need adjustment for your specific emails
+- Very short emails might be incorrectly identified as duplicates (adjust threshold if needed)

 ## License